duasilva/duasilva.github.io/README.md

 -   Responsive layout with centered content that adapts to mobile and desktop
 -   Dark mode toggle with smooth transitions
 -   Background topography pattern with subtle opacity
--   Sections for About Me, Where to Find Me, Projects, and Contact
+-   Sections for About, Where to Find Me, Projects, and Contact

 ## Tech Stack

 -   HTML5
--   CSS3 (pure CSS with variables)
+-   CSS3 (Pure CSS with variables for theming both dark and light mode)
 -   JavaScript (Typing animation for the page title and dark mode toggle slider)

 ## Usage